 “Today the fame of The Cripple Creek Gold Camp ranks with London, Paris and other money centers of the world, for, while the great money centers may handle and control more of the world’s assets, Cripple Creek actually adds more new money to the treasury of the world than any other place.
-Nearly $2,000,000 are added every month to the world’s wealth by the product from the hills within The District of Cripple Creek.”
+Nearly $2,000,000 are added every month to the world’s wealth by the product from the hills within The District of Cripple Creek.” — Cripple Creek Times, 1904

 The first discovery of gold in the Pikes Peak region was made in 1874 when a man named T.H Lowe picked up some rich ore in a meadow near the present site of Cripple Creek.
 Excited, he quickly organized a prospecting party to search the nearby gulches.
-Though they found a little gold, there was not enough to warrant mining and soon they departed.
+Though they found a little gold, there was not enough to warrant mining and they soon they departed.

 It would be another ten years before any gold was heard of again.
 In the spring of 1884, word spread that a man named Chicken Bill was taking nuggets out of the ground by the handful.
 Three thousand men quickly swarmed the area to find absolutely nothing.
 Soon, it was discovered that the nuggets produced by Chicken Bill were from a salted mine and the disappointed miners quickly left in search of more profitable opportunities.

 Tents and cabins began to spring up and a mining district was organized in the fall of 1891.
-The creek, which flowed through the camp, had already been named by area cowboys, because so many cattle were lamed while crossing the rocky stream.
+The creek, which flowed through the camp, had already been named by area cowboys because so many cattle were lamed while crossing the rocky stream.
 The camp took its name from the creek.
-The land where the many claims were being staked was owned by Denver real estate men Horance Bennett and Julius Myers and they soon platted eighty acres for a town site, selling lots to the many miners and their families flooding the area.
+The land where the many claims were being staked was owned by Denver real estate men Horance Bennett and Julius Myers and they soon platted 80 acres for a townsite, selling lots to the many miners and their families flooding the area.
 At first, the two men wanted to call the new town Fremont, but the post office officials rejected the name as there was already one by that name in Colorado.
 Soon, they settled with the name of the creek.
 By the time the town was officially incorporated in 1892, there were already over 5,000 Gold Camp residents.

 In 1892, most of the gold was found from placer mining, enough to sustain the burgeoning camp.
 Two stage lines began to carry people to Cripple Creek from Divide and Canon City.
-In the winter of 1892, stock brokers began to arrive in Cripple Creek, selling mining stocks to the excited people of the area and around the nation.
+In the winter of 1892, stockbrokers began to arrive in Cripple Creek, selling mining stocks to the excited people of the area and around the nation.